Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 • Once the Changes have been applied, the MCAD Device Assembly will include the PCBs.

-• Note that CoDesigner allows the MCAD engineer to continue to work with any of the PCBs or with the entire assembly, select the required element in the dropdown at the top of the Altium CoDesigner panel, as shown in the image above.
-For example, if one of the PCBs needs to be edited, select it in the dropdown, perform the edits, then Push the changes to ECAD in the usual way.
+• Note that CoDesigner allows the MCAD engineer to continue working on any of the PCBs or the entire assembly.
+You choose the element you would like to synchronize with ECAD in the dropdown at the top of the Altium CoDesigner panel, as shown in the image above.
+For example, if one of the PCBs needs to be edited, select it in the dropdown, perform the edits, and then Push those board changes to ECAD in the usual way ().

 6. Define the Enclosure in MCAD